Morphology

 Eberban text is usually written all lowercase (outside of foreign text quotes), but uppercase can

 informally be used in written media to convey volume (such as yelling).
-Outside of ’ no
+No punctuation symbol is

 Word types